ibm-cloud-docs/containers/cs_troubleshoot_debug_ingress.md

         kubectl exec -ti public-cr24a9f2caf6554648836337d240064935-alb1-7f78686c9d-8rvtq -n kube-system -c nginx-ingress -- nginx -s reload
         ```
         {: pre}

+    5. Repeat these steps for each ALB pod.

 4. Now, when you attempt to cURL the `albhealth` host to health check the ALB IP, the check fails.
     ```